Frame Interpolation with Consecutive Brownian Bridge Diffusion: Experiments

 \textbf{Qualitative Results.} In Table~\ref{tab:results}, our consecutive Brownian Bridge diffusion with the autoencoder in LDMVFI~\cite{danier2023ldmvfi} (denoted as our$\dagger$) generally achieves better quantitative results than LDMVFI, showing our method is effective.
 We include qualitative visualization in Figure~\ref{fig:compare our daggar} to support this result.
 Moreover, as mentioned in Section~\ref{sec:intro}, we find that the autoencoder in~\cite{danier2023ldmvfi} usually reconstructs overlaid images, and therefore we propose a new method of reconstruction.
 We provide examples to visualize the reconstruction results with our autoencoder and LDMVFI's autoencoder for comparison, shown in Figure~\ref{fig:compare}.
 All examples are from SNU-FILM extreme~\cite{choi2020channel}, which contains relatively large motion changes in neighboring frames.

 We have provided some visual comparisons of our method and recent SOTAs in Figure~\ref{fig:teaser}.
 Our method achieves better visual quality because we have clearer details such as dog skins, cloth with folds, and fences with nets.
 However, UPR-Net~\cite{jin2023unified} achieves better PSNR/SSIM in all the cropped regions ($5-10\%$ better) than ours, which is highly inconsistent with the visual quality.
-More qualitative results are provided in Appendix~\ref{appendix:qualitative}.